KingJames1487/Fishing_For_Bass/README.md

     to Attack, unless otherwise specified, can be used to move into adjacent allied or UNOWNED territories.

-Attacking : When a Unit Attacks a territory with an enemy unit, both units subtract the opposing power level from their current total.
+Attacking : When a Unit Attacks a territory with an enemy unit, the Attacking unit subtracts the defending territories power level from their current total.
 If this power level reaches 0 or less, the unit dies.
+The defending territory then subtracts the Attacking units power level from its total.

-Water and Arial Units cannot be Attacked.
-But if the territory an Arial unit is based in is no longer under OWNERSHIP by the player that purchased it, it is destroyed.
+Water and Arial Units : Water and Arial Units cannot be Attacked and their total power does not factor into the power of the defending territory.
+If the territory an Arial unit is based in is no longer under OWNERSHIP by the player that purchased it, it is destroyed.
+Water and Arial units cannot be transported.

+Transport Units : Transport Units are not full units, merely vessels to help move units quickly.
+They cannot Attack, and automatically die if the territory they are in is or becomes UNOWNED.
+Transport Units cannot carry an amount of units such that their power level exceeds the transports capacity.
+Units may board or unboard a transport in their territory (or on a neighboring coast) at no cost.

 UNITS: